denizturhanlar/Python-Exercises/README.md

-- TASK 3: Do the following tasks for the given list. lst = ["D", "A", "T", "A", "S", "C", "I", "E", "N", "C", "E"] Step 1: Look at the number of elements of the given list.
+- TASK 3: Do the following tasks for the given list. lst = ["D", "A", "T", "A", "S", "C", "I", "E", "N", "C", "E"] -Step 1: Look at the number of elements of the given list.
-Step 2: Call the elements at index zero and ten.
+-Step 2: Call the elements at index zero and ten.
-Step 3: Create a list ["D","A","T","A"] from the given list.
+-Step 3: Create a list ["D","A","T","A"] from the given list.
-Step 4: Delete the element in the eighth index.
+-Step 4: Delete the element in the eighth index.
-Step 5: Add a new element.
+-Step 5: Add a new element.
-Step 6: Re-add element "N" to the eighth index.
+-Step 6: Re-add element "N" to the eighth index.

 -  TASK 4: Apply the following steps to the given dictionary structure. dict = {'Christian': ["America", 18], 'Daisy': ["England", 12], 'Antonio': ["Spain", 22], 'Dante': ["Italy", 25]}

-Step 1: Access the key values.
+-Step 1: Access the key values.
-Step 2: Access the values.
+-Step 2: Access the values.
-Step 3: Update the value 12 of the Daisy key to 13.
+-Step 3: Update the value 12 of the Daisy key to 13.
-Step 4: Add a new value whose key value is Ahmet value [Turkey,24].
+-Step 4: Add a new value whose key value is Ahmet value [Turkey,24].

 - TASK 5: Write a function that takes a list as an argument, assigns the odd and even numbers in the list to separate lists, and returns these lists. l = [2, 13, 18, 93, 22]